FAQ

 The Creation Process

 Yes.
 The algorithm that creates the file portrait is deterministic, meaning given the same input (data contents of the file) it will produce the same output.
-However, if any of the data changes, even just slightly (imagine two Word documents that contain identical text except for one word), the resulting portraits will be visually different.
+However, if any of the data changes, even just slightly (imagine two Word documents that contain identical text except for one word), the resulting portraits will be visually different, albeit only slightly in this case.

 - Data is not perfectly preserved in visual form due to the fact that pixels representing some data overlap other pixels representing other data